miklevin/MikeLev.in/_posts/2025-07-15-woggle-bug-ai-code-refinement.md

-With brains and a heart adequately provided on the yellow brick road demo journey, it was time to hear the lion roar at Toto trying to practice his courage, haha!
+With brains and a heart adequately provided on the yellow brick road demo journey, it was time to hear the lion roar at Toto trying to practice his courage, ahaha!
 And so we find a no-frills AI voice synthesis library.
 It's not the best, but it installs cleanly and is multi-platform.
 See the thing is I'm not just playing synthesized sound.
-I'm running something much like a junior *free and open source* version of ElevenLabs AI voice stuff — on a web app that installs locally on your Mac or Windows machine in a Linux subdirectory, haha!
+I'm running something much like a junior *free and open source* version of ElevenLabs AI voice stuff — on a web app that installs locally on your Mac or Windows machine in a Linux subdirectory, ahaha!

 Beggars can't be choosers when it comes to mounting satellite dishes and solar panels on a house of cards.
 It's a miracle on another order that how the Nix